TotalLag/dst-server-apprunner/README.md

 ## Mod Management

-The project now includes a mod management system.
+The project includes a mod management system.
 You can add, remove, and list mods using the Makefile commands:

 - To add a mod: `make add-mod <mod_id>`
 - To remove a mod: `make remove-mod <mod_id>`
 - To list all mods: `make list-mods`

-These commands will update the `dedicated_server_mods_setup.lua` and `modsettings.lua` file accordingly.
+These commands will update the `dedicated_server_mods_setup.lua` and `modsettings.lua` files accordingly.

-## GitHub Actions Deployment

-To deploy using GitHub Actions:

-1. Go to your GitHub repository's Settings > Secrets and variables > Actions.
-2. Add a new repository secret named `CLUSTER_TOKEN` with your Don't Starve Together cluster token as the value.

-## AWS App Runner Considerations

-This project is configured to be compatible with AWS App Runner.
-However, there are some important considerations:

-1. Persistent Storage: AWS App Runner does not support persistent volumes.
-As a result, game state will be lost when the container restarts or is replaced.

-2. Data Backup: To mitigate the lack of persistent storage, consider implementing a backup solution that periodically saves game state to an external service like Amazon S3.
+## Kubernetes and KubeVirt Configuration

+The project uses the following Kubernetes resources:

+- VirtualMachine: Manages the DST server as a virtual machine
+- Service: Exposes the DST server ports
+- ConfigMap: Stores configuration files
+- PersistentVolumeClaim: Provides persistent storage for game data

+The Kubernetes manifests are located in the `k8s/` directory:

+- `deployment.yaml`: Defines the DST server deployment (now replaced by VirtualMachine)
+- `service.yaml`: Exposes the DST server ports
+- `configmap.yaml`: Contains configuration files for the DST server
+- `persistent-volume-claim.yaml`: Defines the persistent storage for game data

 ## TODO List